ganjf/AI-component/README.md

 This repo was inspired by Paper [Bag of Tricks for Image Classification with Convolutional Neural Networks](https://arxiv.org/abs/1812.01187)

+This repo was inspired by Paper [Bag of Tricks for Image Classification with Convolutional Neural Networks](https://arxiv.org/abs/1812.01187)

 ## tricks

 tricks I've tested, some of them were from the Paper [Bag of Tricks for Image Classification with Convolutional Neural Networks](https://arxiv.org/abs/1812.01187) :